Causal2Vec: Improving Decoder-only LLMs as Embedding Models through a Contextual Token: Experiments

-For training, we follow the mainstream practices~\citep{e5mistral,llm2vec,nvembed,bgeicl}, utilizing a collection of publicly available retrieval datasets curated by~\cite{echo}, which consists of approximately 1.5M samples.
-More details about the training dataset composition can be found in Appendix~\ref{appendix:training_data}.
+\paragraph{Training Datasets.} For training, we follow the mainstream practices~\citep{llm2vec,anchor,mgh,bgeicl}, utilizing the same collection of publicly available retrieval datasets curated by~\citet{echo}, which consists of approximately 1.5 million samples.
+More details about the composition of the training datasets can be found in Appendix~\ref{appendix:training_data}.

-Notably, many previous works achieve strong performance by using extensive in-domain non-retrieval datasets from MTEB, private datasets, or proprietary synthetic data.
-To ensure fairness and consistency in comparisons, we only evaluate models trained on public retrieval datasets, enabling the verification of models' generalization capability to unseen non-retrieval tasks, which serves as a critical criterion for defining a general-purpose embedding model.
+Notably, many industry-developed embedding models, such as Qwen3 Embedding~\cite{zhang2025qwen3}, achieve strong performance by leveraging large amounts of non-public or proprietary synthetic data across various embedding tasks.
+To ensure fairness and consistency in academic comparisons, we evaluate only models trained on public retrieval datasets, enabling the verification of models' generalization capability to unseen non-retrieval tasks, which serves as a critical criterion for defining a general-purpose embedding model.